 How to Use This Medicine:

-- A nurse or other trained health professional will give you this medicine.It is usually given as a shot into a muscle in the thigh or upper arm.
+- A nurse or other health provider will give you this medicine.It is usually given as a shot into a muscle in the thigh or upper arm.

-- Babies and children 6 weeks to 5 years of age: This vaccine is usually given as 4 separate shots over several months.
+- Children under 6: This vaccine is usually given as 3 or 4 separate shots over several months.
 Your child's doctor will tell you how many shots are needed and when to come back for the next one.

-- Adults 50 years of age and older: This vaccine is given as a single dose.
+- Adults over 50: This vaccine is given as a single dose.

 If a dose is missed: